-Please attach a full project proposal detailing the following information:
+Please attach a full project protocol detailing the following information:

-- Overall Program - purpose - goals & objectives - Will the research be undertaken in conjunction with or in support of any current health care programs in Nunavut?
-If so, reference the programs and explain the relationship. - Explain the role of Nunavut's department of health (DOH) in the research and describe any support you will required from DOH staff or facilities to conduct the research - Methodology - Techniques and protocols for sample collection and analysis - Justification for the selection of the study methodlogy - if interviewing the participant is required, provide a list of questions to be posed.
+- Overall Program - Rationale, goals & objectives for the project - Will the research be undertaken in conjunction with or in support of any current health initiatives in Nunavut?
+If so, reference the programs and explain the relationship. - Explain the role of Nunavut's Department of Health (DOH) in the research and describe any support you will required from DOH staff or facilities to conduct the research - Identify the primary sources of funding for the research project - □ Methodology - Techniques and protocols for sample collection and analysis - Justification for the selection of the study methodology - If interviewing the participant is required, provide a list of questions to be posed - Location of research and rationale for selecting specific communities or individuals for your research - □ Primary data and information - Short & long term use of data - Accessibility to data - Short & long term storage of data

-- location of research and rationale for selecting specific communities or individuals were selected for your research - Primary data and information - short & long term use of data - accessibility to data - short & long term storage of data - disposal of data - other uses of data - intellectual property rights/ownership of data - Biological Samples - the type and amount of biological materials to be taken; - the manner in which biological materials will be taken, and the safety and invasiveness of the procedures for acquisition; - the intended uses of the biological materials, including any commercial use (note: A separate research license is required for secondary use of human biological materials originally collected for a purpose other than the current research purpose); - the measures employed to protect the privacy of and minimize risks to participants; - the length of time the biological materials will be kept, how they will be preserved, location of storage (e.g., in Canada, outside Canada), and process for disposal, if applicable; - any anticipated linkage of biological materials with information about the participant;
+- Disposal of data - Other uses of data (will data be shared with other researchers for research purposes unrelated to the current project?) - Intellectual property rights/ownership of data - □ Biological Samples - Type and amount of biological materials to be taken; - Manner in which biological materials will be taken, and the safety and invasiveness of the procedures for acquisition; - Intended uses of the biological materials, including any commercial use (Note: a separate research license is required for secondary use of human biological materials originally collected for a purpose other than the current research purpose); - Measures employed to protect the privacy of and minimize risks to participants; - Length of time the biological materials will be kept, how they will be preserved, location of storage (e.g., in Canada, outside Canada), and process for disposal, if applicable; - Anticipated linkage of biological materials with information about the participant.